Windows OS Hub

 Using Saved Queries in ADUC MMC (Active Directory User and Computers)

 When using saved LDAP queries, the administrator can perform group operations with objects from different OUs (containers) of Active Directory.
-For example, you can perform bulk lock/unlock/enable/disable, move, delete, rename operations under AD objects/accounts.
+For example, you can perform bulk lock/unlock/enable/disable, move, delete, and rename operations under AD objects/accounts.
 Such queries in the ADUC console allow you to bypass the hierarchical structure of OUs in Active Directory and collect all the necessary objects in a flat table view.

 Most of the operations for finding AD objects can be done using cmdlets from the PowerShell module for Active Directory (for example, Get-ADUser, Get-ADComputer, Get-ADObject, Get-ADGroup, Search-ADAccount, etc.), the dsquery.exe tool, vbs scripts, etc. However, it is much easier for non-admin users to use the ADUC GUI to display information about AD objects.